Diagnosis

 “It’s cancer.”

 The word is a liquid heat injection, flooding my throat and heart, stomach and legs.
 Objects expand in clarity: three diplomas on the wall, a blood pressure cuff near my ear, a jagged edge of tissue paper hanging off the table like a saw.
-I notice the darkness of Dr. Lars’ brown hair and the white sprigs of gray peeking out from her temples.
+I notice the darkness of Dr. Lars’ brown hair and the white sprigs of gray peeking out at her temples.
 Her cheekbones seem oddly pronounced, and her hazel eyes are giant.
 She talks like she is praying in a language I don’t know.
 Ascending colon.
 Near the liver.
 Penetrating colon wall.
 CT scans.
 Bloodwork, STAT.
 Hot tears crowd my lids.

 My mind flashes to Adam and the kids, then turns away.
 I lock the people I love in a mental panic room, then fix my brain on logistics: the work presentation I’m supposed to do tonight.
 Handout packets in my car.
 The LCD projector in my trunk.
 I made a commitment; I’m wearing a skirt.